alphpkeemik/coding-assignment-vs-and-symfony/Documentation.md

 should be used in.

 ## Vue Storefront
-Clone VS from Github and keep the history.
+Clone Vue Storefront from Github and keep the history.
-> **Note:** For this assignment use Vue Storefront demo as a backend.
+> **Note:** For this assignment use [Vue Storefront demo API](https://demo.storefrontcloud.io/api/).

 ## Symfony
 See [Documentation/Symfony](Documentation/Symfony.md)